 It's time to start thinking of some things to do for Valentine's Day in Seattle Southside!
-There are more than a few places to take your significant other for a special day/night in Seattle’s Backyard.
-From a sweet indulgence at a chocolate factory, to a romantic dinner, to a night with a symphony orchestra, you’ll have plenty of opportunities to "wow" your valentine.
+Even with pandemic-related restrictions, there are more than a few places to take your significant other for a special day/night in Seattle’s Backyard.
+From a sweet indulgence at a chocolate factory, to a romantic dinner out, to a staycation deal at a nice hotel, you’ll have plenty of opportunities to "wow" your valentine!

-Top Six Ideas for Things to Do on Valentine's Day
+Top Five Ideas for Things to Do on Valentine's Day

 - Take a Chocolate Factory Tour at Seattle Chocolate